 15. You’re Trying Your Best

 On days where you can’t erase ‘why am I not good enough?’ from your memory, always remember that you’re trying your best.
 We spend our whole lives learning.
-And some lessons are learned a bit late, but they’re learned nonetheless.
+And some life lessons are learned a bit late, but they’re learned nonetheless.
 It’s important to note that it’s impossible to have the full picture.
 We only see fragments of situations.
 Usually, we only see moments that happen directly to us.
 We fail to see what led someone down a particular path.
 We don’t know what caused someone to make a specific decision.
 We’re missing so much information at all times.
 It’s not possible to always know someone’s intentions.
 You are good enough.
 And you’re doing the best you can with the information you’ve got.
 Don’t forget it.

 16. You Didn’t Give Up